 Sometimes a combination of treatments is used.
 For example, surgery may be done to remove some of the tumor, while drugs can be used to relieve symptoms and sometimes shrink the remaining tumor.

 Your doctor will discuss treatment options with you.
-It is important to take time and think about all of your choices.
+It’s important to take time and think about your choices, weighing the benefits of each option against the possible risks and side effects.
 It’s also important to ask questions if there is anything you’re not sure about.
-You can find some good questions to ask in the section, “What should you ask your doctor about pituitary tumors?”
+You can find some good questions to ask in the section “What should you ask your doctor about pituitary tumors?”

-You may want to get a second opinion.
+If time permits, it’s often a good idea to get a second opinion.
 Because pituitary tumors are uncommon, not many doctors have much experience with them.
-Your doctor should not mind if you want to get a second opinion.
+Your doctor shouldn’t mind if you want to get a second opinion.